4.2 Multi-Agency Public Protection Arrangements (MAPPA)

 All MAPPA offenders must have an effective Risk Management Plan ('RMP').
 All MAPP meetings at Levels 2 and 3 must outline a risk assessment summary to inform the Risk Management Plan.

 Level 1 MAPPA offenders must have an RMP completed by the lead agency to its own required standards.
+Information from DTC or any other agencies involved and other Responsible Authority agencies should inform the RMP.

 The MAPPA Chair should summarise the issues and agree the required level of management.